-Personal service spending includes wages and compensation for overtime, holiday and temporary services.
-It does not include fringe benefits, which are accounted for under General State Charges.
 Personal service spending increases reflect the impact of settled labor contracts, salary adjustments for performance advances, longevity payments and promotions.
-Growth in personal service is affected by the increased spending in SUNY hospitals due to SUNY Downstate Medical Center's acquisition of Long Island College Hospital; the costs of improved care and treatment for people with mental and developmental disabilities; anticipated needs for Office of Court Administration, and increased staff levels in certain OCFS facilities in order to be in compliance with Federal requirements.
+Growth in personal service is affected by the increased spending in SUNY hospitals due to SUNY Downstate Medical Center's acquisition of Long Island College Hospital.
+In FY 2016, an "extra" "27th" institutional payroll occurs in Mental Hygiene agencies and Corrections, adding roughly \$170 million in one-time spending.